 6. Data Encryption (At Rest & In Transit)

 Encryption ensures that even if data is intercepted or stolen, it remains unreadable without proper decryption keys.
-Data should be encrypted both when stored and during transmission.

 7. Access Control & Least Privilege